Sealing Your Record

 - A NONREFUNDABLE money order, cashier’s check, or personal check in the amount of $75.00 made payable to FDLE must accompany the application.
 FDLE does not accept cash, gift cards, or temporary personal checks.

 - Make sure to completely fill out and sign the check/money order.

 - If you are represented by an attorney, a letter of representation from the attorney on letterhead must be submitted with the application.
 If an attorney letter is not received, FDLE will only correspond with the applicant.

 - Make sure the appropriate mailing address is clearly indicated on this letter.

 SPECIAL NOTE: It is highly recommended that you obtain and keep a copy of all pertinent documents (arrest report, certified disposition, order to seal/expunge, etc.) for your records before you secure the sealing or expunction of your criminal history record(s)

 All of these forms must then be filed along with the FDLE certificate in that local court and served to the State Attorney’s Office.
 The date of receipt of the FDLE certificate starts a six-month deadline to complete all of this.

 The order to seal or expunge must be approved and signed by a judge, sometimes this can be done without a hearing, but it can be required by the judge to go to hearing and speak to the judge directly.
 The entire process may take between 6-9 months.

 Defense Attorney Near Me

 Jonathan Blecher has helped hundreds of people by successfully obtaining sealing or expungement Orders.
 He is committed to defending your rights.
-Call 305.321.3237 or send an online message today to discuss your rights with a free consultation.

 Can your criminal record just go away after 10 years?